NamesMT/starter-fullstack/memory-bank/productContext.md

 This document outlines the high-level description, goals, features, and overall architecture of the `starter-fullstack` project.

-## 1. Project Goal & Description
+## 1. Project Description & Goal

+### Initial description:
+A monorepo project template designed to "kick-start your beautifully organized project, whether its a fullstack project, monorepo of multiple libraries, or even just one API server and its related infrastructure deployment and utilities separated into another package." (quote from [root README.md](../README.md)).
-A monorepo project template designed to provide a starting point for full-stack applications using modern technologies like Nuxt (frontend), Hono (backend), SST (deployment), and pnpm/Turborepo (monorepo management).
+The current demo code configuration is full-stack applications using modern technologies like Nuxt (frontend), Hono (backend), SST (deployment), and pnpm/Turborepo (monorepo management).

+### Target goal and description:
+To be updated on user input what do you want to achieve with this template.

 ## 2. Overall Architecture